 Personal website: www.kroneberg.eu

-Hanno Kruse is a postdoctoral researcher at the Institute of Sociology and Social Psychology (ISS) at the University of Cologne.
-He is also an associated member of the ECONtribute Cluster of Excellence of the Universities of Bonn and Cologne.
+Hanno Kruse was a postdoctoral researcher in the SOCIALBOND project (2017-2021) before taking on his current position as an Assistant Professor in the Department of Sociology at the University of Amsterdam.
 His research focuses on urban sociology, social networks, and the origins and consequences of segregation.
 It is driven by the question of how social structures operate behind the backs of those involved.

 Personal website: https://hannokruse.com

 Heike Krüger is a doctoral researcher in the SOCIALBOND project since 2018.
 She studied Social Sciences (B. Sc.) and subsequently Sociology and Empirical Social Research (M. Sc.) at the University of Cologne.
 Within the SOCIALBOND project, she works on a network-analytical perspective on social support and social integration and its relevance for mental well-being in adolescence.
 In the field of methods, she specializes in quantitative research designs and data analysis, e.g., social network analysis and smartphone-based experience sampling.

 Ph.D. student (SOCIALBOND team member 2018-2021)

 Sven Lenkewitz works at the Chair of Sociology I at the Institute of Sociology and Social Psychology and the DFG project “Juvenile delinquency in urban school and residential contexts” at the University of Cologne.
 He obtained his Master’s degree in “Sociology and Social Research” from the University of Bremen where he worked in the research project “Winners of Globalization?
 A Study on the Emergence of a Transnational Elite in Europe” (Prof. Dr. Teney) before joining the SOCIALBOND project.
 His research interests are education and social inequality, social integration of (children) of immigrants and social network analysis.